dfinity/portal/docs/tutorials/hackathon-prep-course/9-sample-starter-projects.md

 # 9: Sample starter projects
 :::caution
 This tutorial is a work in progress.
 Please check back later for updates.
-In the meantime, please check out the [Sample Projects](/docs/samples/overview.md) section in our documentaiton and the [Examples Repository](https://github.com/dfinity/examples/tree/master).
+In the meantime, please check out the [sample projects](/docs/samples/overview.mdx) section in our documentation and the [examples repository](https://github.com/dfinity/examples/tree/master).
 :::

 ## Creating a social media dapp